Semiconductor Quantum Photonics

-There will be an oral exam of 25 minutes duration.
+There will be a written exam of 60 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using comprehension questions and sample problems.

 For example an assignment in the exam might be:

 - Describe the process of coherent light-matter interaction in the rotating-wave approximation.